 Divorce with Business

 If you and your spouse can agree on all or most issues, then you will be able to achieve a simple and affordable divorce.
 However, an attorney will still be necessary to help you submit the proper paperwork to the courts and to execute the appropriate documents to transfer the property correctly.
-If you are looking for a simple divorce, contact our experienced legal team in San Antonio to discuss how we can help you through the divorce process for a simple uncontested divorce.
+If you are looking for a simple divorce, contact our experienced divorce lawyers in San Antonio to discuss how we can help you through the divorce process for a simple uncontested divorce.

-San Antonio Divorce Lawyer FAQs
+Meet Our San Antonio Divorce Lawyers

 Can I file for legal separation in Texas?
 Texas does not recognize a legal separation.
 You are either single, married or divorced.
 Many times, our San Antonio divorce lawyers receive calls asking if the person can get a “legal separation” from their spouse.
 While some states recognize “legal separations,” Texas does not.
 In Texas, you are still considered married with all the duties and benefits that marriage entails, until such time as the court signs a final decree of divorce finalizing the divorce.
 Texas’ community property laws will continue to apply to all property acquired by either spouse during that period of separation until such time as a final divorce order is obtained.

 Can I hide money from my spouse during the divorce process?
 Most Texas counties have standing orders that prevent and discourage spouses from doing this.
 If you are anticipating a divorce, you should contact a local knowledgeable San Antonio divorce lawyer before filing for a divorce.
 We recommend obtaining advice on how to organize your financial situation before filing for divorce.
 If a divorce has already been filed, and you would like to protect certain assets, our San Antonio divorce lawyers can request permission from the court to allow you to protect the asset while the divorce is pending.